Jantar Mantar Jaipur Information

-Jantar Mantar Jaipur is one of the UNESCO’s heritage sites present in the country India.
-These old structures are actually astronomical instruments built between 1724-1734 by Rajput king Sawai Jai Singh II.
-This is another highly crowded tourist attraction near city palace of Pink city Jaipur.
+Jantar Mantar Of Jaipur is a world-famous observatory situated in Jaipur, Rajasthan.
+This is one of the UNESCO’s heritage sites present in the country India.
+These old structures are actually astronomical instruments built by the Rajput king Sawai Jai Singh II.
+This is another highly crowded tourist attraction near the city palace of Pink city Jaipur.

 Jantar Mantar Jaipur Timings